 After you finish activating this Effect, you cannot move quicker than a walk (max 15 feet per Round) for one minute and suffer a -1 dice penalty for an hour.
 Exhaustion’s penalty and duration stacks with multiple activations.

 Exert your Mind and spend a minute.
 Select a Living target within arm's reach.
-Select up to four Battle Scars on your target to treat.
+This Effect cannot be used unless The target possesses some form of Bluetooth enabled device to program as a nanite controller.
+Select a Battle Scar on your target to treat.

 The treated Battle Scars heals as you finish activating this Effect.
 If used on a Battle Scar caused by an Unstabilized Injury, that Injury is Stabilized.

-Exert your Mind and spend an hour.
-Select a Living or Animate target within arm's reach.
+Spend a minute and use up this tincture made of terry’s tears (unless you succeed on 1d10, Difficulty 7).
+Select a Living target within arm's reach.
 Select a Battle Scar on your target to treat.

 The treated Battle Scar heals as you finish activating this Effect.
 If used on a Battle Scar caused by an Unstabilized Injury, that Injury is Stabilized.